cwi-dis/2immerse-editor/docs/live_tool_support.md

 - `"string"` general text entry field, basically the default catch-all.
 - _(not implemented or fully designed yet)_ `"time"` a point in time.
 Probably an integer.
 The UI should probably have buttons like  `Now` or `In 10 seconds` or so.
 What this value means (relative to current clock, or beginning of presentation, or something else) needs to come out of the requirements.
 - _(not implemented or fully designed yet)_ `"duration"` a duration.
 Probably in seconds.
 Should probably have a button _Indefinite_ in the UI, and maybe a button `Default` if the item triggered has a natural duration (for example a prerecorded video clip).
+- _(not implemented yet)_ `"selection"` should have a list of objects with `label` and `value` strings, where the user selects one of the labels and the corresponding value is returned.
 - _(not implemented or fully designed yet)_ `"url"` a url.
 This may need more functionality, so we can present the triggering tool operator with nice names like _Rossi bikeCam_ or _Home Team Reverse Angle_ in stead of them having the type in horribly long URLs.
 But maybe that can be handled with the `"choice"` type.
 - _(not implemented or fully designed yet)_ `"bool"` a boolean, probably based on a checkmark or something.
-- _(not implemented or fully designed yet)_ `"choice"` should have a list of name/value pairs, where the user selects one of the names and the corresponding value is returned.
-Or maybe just a list of labels, with the front end returning the index?
 - Maybe we need a way to specify a `bookmark`, a point in time which was previously setduring the live playback.
 Details (such as whether a bookmark implicitly refers to the main video, or is just a point in time so it can be used to pull in videos from different angles) need to be worked out.

 Note that a lot of this depends on the requirements for the live triggering tool.
 For example, it may also be needed to have radio buttons or popups or such that can be populated with name/value pairs during preproduction.